sjorsmallon/mallib/readme.md

 # HAVE DONE

+## Extra
+Partially rewrote the entrypoint for win32.
+Should help to provide more structure to the input interfacing, as well as hopefully make the graphics thing less painful.

+`glLinkProgram` can fail. check the status of the program after linking (i.e. glGetProgramInfoLog(shaderProgram, 512, NULL, infoLog);

 ## See how to fix font / texture rendering
 The way font renders textures does something funky with the `glPixelParameteri` that we need to undo before trying to render our own textures.